Top

 What Happens if There Were Errors Made During the Trial?

 If the appellate court decides that fundamental and harmful errors were made in the trial, the court may decide that the case should be retried.
 The appellate court may also decide to overturn the verdict or alter the sentence.
-It is also possible that the prosecution may decide to dismiss the case after a defendant successfully appeals a conviction.
+It is also possible that the prosecution may choose to dismiss the case after a defendant successfully appeals a conviction.

 For example, the appellate court may decide that key evidence, upon which the primary part of the prosecution's case was based, should not be admissible in court.
-This may destroy the prosecution's case and the prosecuting attorney may see it in the government's best interests to drop charges rather than face a retrial that would likely be won by the defendant.
+This may undermine the prosecution's case and the prosecuting attorney may see it in the government's best interests to drop charges rather than face a retrial that would likely be won by the defendant.

 Every case is different and the manner in which you can file an appeal may vary.
 One thing is certain, however: you must act quickly.
 You have a limited time to file an appeal after a criminal conviction.
 If you wait too long, you may lose your right to appeal your conviction.

 If you would like to discuss this matter in more detail, please contact our firm online or call (404) 907-1536.
-Our Atlanta criminal appeal lawyers can advise you of your rights and options as they apply to your unique case.
+Our Atlanta criminal appeals lawyers can advise you of your rights and options as they apply to your unique case.

 Real Client Stories